tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 * Antenna with U.FL connector (LTE CAT-M capable)
 * micro LTE SIM card
 * USB A to micro USB cable or 5V power adapter with micro USB
-* Username and Password for Tributech Data-Space-Admin (DSA) access
+* Username and Password for Tributech Web portal access

 ### Setup your development kit